jamestut-vscode/vscode-patches/README.md

   The built-in terminal now uses my own [xterm.js fork](https://github.com/jamestut/xterm.js).
 The differences are described there.
 - **Enable proposed API for all extensions.**
   All extensions can now use proposed APIs without having to run this version of VSCode with a special command line argument.
-- **Reduced remote reconnecting timeout.**
+- **Tweak reconnection timeout.**
   When connection to remote fails, immediately shows the dialog that prompts user to reconnect or reload window.
-When reconnecting, connection timeout (initial TCP handshake) is reduced to just 3 seconds instead of 40 seconds.
+When reconnecting, the timeout is set to 15 seconds per stage instead of 40 seconds globally.

 ## Build Instructions